Men's violence against women is a violation of human rights and there is a need for serious action on this issue.

 Violence against women was identified as a priority safety issue through our research and consultation with community for the development of the 2011-2013 Strategy for a Safer City and Pathways: Homeless Strategy 2011-2013.

-- Why develop a strategy that focusses on women?
+- Why develop a strategy that focuses on women?

 Violence against women in Australia is widespread: